-- (1) Deregistered on 24 February 2021. - (2) This company is dormant and exempted from audit under the Singapore Companies Act. - (3) Unit Trust was incorporated to own the properties.
+- (1) This company is dormant and exempted from audit under the Singapore Companies Act. - (2) Unit Trust was incorporated to own the properties.

 ^{} The Company holds 50% ownership interest in HH Properties Pte Ltd and account for it as a joint venture in its separate financial statements (Note 15).